afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

 16) channel setting and permission should be implemented well and handled in the professional way and there is not any issue and all the things shuld be working well according to the permissions and there is not any loading issues

-17)  now the menti is not implemented well, and make sure this should be implemented in the professional way like the whatsapp web or olx web, now there is the mike permission issue , make sure it should be working well and implemented well
+17)  now the mention is not implemented well, and make sure this should be implemented in the professional way like the whatsapp web or olx web, now there is the mike permission issue , make sure it should be working well and implemented well

 18) when message goes to trach than the attchment and other things along with the message content should be proper delete and restore in the well and professional way